From BR Bullpen

 Biographical Information

-Jason Kendall has played twelve seasons in the major leagues as a catcher.
-He is unusual as a catcher in that he has a lifetime batting average near .300 and steals bases well, with 162 in his career through 2007 (his speed is pretty much gone by now, though).
-While he doesn't have much power, he draws walks well and rarely strikes out.
+Jason Kendall played fifteen seasons in the major leagues as a catcher.
+He was unusual as a catcher in that he had a lifetime batting average of .288 and stole bases well, with 189 in his career.
+While he didn't have much power, he drew walks well and rarely struck out.
+He spent his first 9 seasons with the Pittsburgh Pirates and had his best years there.

-He swings one of the lightest bats in the majors - 30 oz sometimes 29.7 oz.
+He swung one of the lightest bats in the majors - 30 oz, sometimes 29.7 oz.

-He is also almost always among the league leaders in hit-by-pitch, and ranks in the top ten all-time in that category.
+He was also almost always among the league leaders in hit-by-pitch, and ranked in the top five all-time in that category, with 254.

-A three-time All Star, he has been in the top ten in batting three times.
+A three-time All-Star, he finished in the top ten in batting three times.

 "It feels exactly the way I thought it would feel, only better.
 A lot better." - Jason Kendall, who had never been in post-season play, on his feelings about the A's clinching the division title